The Star-Spangled Banner: America’s Best-Known Preindustrial Textile

 Handwritten first draft of “Defense of Fort M’Henry,” by Francis Scott Key.
 National Star-Spangled Banner Centennial, Baltimore, Maryland, September 6 to 13, 1914 (1914).
 Baltimore: National Star-Spangled Banner Centennial Commission. p.
 64. Public Domain, https://commons.wikimedia.org/w/index.php?curid=3807435

 “The Star-Spangled Banner” remains a controversial anthem.
-The third stanza is either racist or anti-British, depending on who is doing the interpreting: it contains language about “the hireling and the slave,” which might be a reference to former American slaves, liberated by the British, who fought as British troops in the War if 1812, to the large number of hired mercenaries in the British armed forces.
-Starting with World War I, American military bands were asked not to perform the third stanza, as it might offend the British, now American allies.
-Some people object to a war song as a national anthem.
-Today, few Americans know more than the first stanza.
-There is also a fifth stanza, added in 1861 by Oliver Wendell Holmes, Sr., interpreting the just commenced Civil War.
+The third stanza is either racist or anti-British, depending on who is doing the interpreting: it contains language about “the hireling and the slave,” which might be a reference to enslaved African Americans, liberated by the British, who fought as British troops in the War if 1812, or to the large number of hired mercenaries in the British armed forces, or to the fact that many Americans, immersed in 18th-century Enlightenment political theory, viewed monarchy as a kind of political slavery.
+Starting with World War I, American military bands were asked not to perform the controversial third stanza, as it might offend the British, who were now American allies.
+Some people today object to a war song serving as a national anthem, although the United States is not the only country with such an anthem.
+Today, few Americans know more than the first stanza, and the controversial third stanza is never sung.
+There is also a later fifth stanza, added in 1861 by Oliver Wendell Holmes, Sr., which interprets the just commenced Civil War.
 All five stanzas are reproduced below.

 The Project Gutenberg EBook of The Good Old Songs We Used to Sing, ’61 to’65, by Osbourne H. Oldroyd, http://www.gutenberg.org/etext/21566.
 Public Domain, https://commons.wikimedia.org/w/index.php?curid=3293355